-Amanda is a bilingual, Washington D.C. native.
-Amanda attended middle and high school here in the District, at The Field School, where she met and became friends with Tanya Horwitz, her collaborator and co-founder.
+Amanda is a bilingual, Washington D.C. native and graduated from The Field School, where she met and became friends with Tanya Horwitz, her collaborator and co-founder.
 Following graduation from Field, she attended Rhodes College in Memphis, TN, where she graduated with a BA in Anthropology and Sociology and minor in Spanish language and literature.

 When Amanda returned to Rhodes after her semester in Chile, she became involved in campus activism dealing with racialized and sexual violence within the Rhodes community.
-During the Spring 2016 semester at Rhodes, Amanda helped establish Students Against Sexual Violence (SASV).
-SASV is a student coalition at Rhodes College working to eliminate the structural and institutional roots of rape culture at Rhodes College.
-As a member of SASV she helped to organize and participated in protests against Rhodes' mishandling of sexual assault cases, as well Rhodes' response to acts of racialized violence on campus.
-Additionally, she had an instrumental role in writing the list of demands that SASV delivered to the Board of Trustees of Rhodes College, that dealt with how Rhodes needed to improve the institutional response to sexual violence delivered to the Board of Trustees on 15 April 2016.
+During the Spring 2016 semester at Rhodes, Amanda helped establish Students Against Sexual Violence (SASV), a student coalition at Rhodes College working to eliminate the structural and institutional roots of rape culture at Rhodes College.
+As a member and co-founder of SASV she helped to organize and participated in protests against Rhodes' mishandling of sexual assault cases, as well Rhodes' response to acts of racialized violence on campus.
+She had an instrumental role in helping draft the list of demands that dealt with how Rhodes needed to improve its institutional response to sexual violence, delivered to the Board of Trustees of Rhodes College in April 2016.

 Tanya, like Amanda is a Washington D.C. native and graduate of The Field School located in the District of Columbia, where Amanda and Tanya met.
-Recently, Tanya graduated with honors from Wesleyan University in Middletown, CT, with a BA in Psychology.
+Tanya graduated with honors from Wesleyan University in Middletown, CT, with a BA in Psychology in May 2016.
 For this project, Tanya wishes to give victim-survivors of gender-based violence and sexual violence a platform where they can speak freely about their experiences to raise awareness in their communities about the prevalence of gender-based and sexual violence.
 In August 2016, Tanya moved to Chicago, IL where she is a research assistant in a Psychology research lab.